Pleasure Beach Bridge: History

 Prior to the bridge's construction, Pleasure Island was accessible only by ferry.
 In 1907, the Pleasure Beach Ferry Company was given the rights to build a movable toll bridge.
 A series of trestles were built across the tidal flats with a swing span across the dredged channel.
 The swing span was constructed in 1927, but in the Great Depression the Beach Ferry Company transferred control of the bridge to the city of Bridgeport.
 The tolls were removed and the bridge continued to be used after Pleasure Beach's closing in 1968, until the 1996 fire.
 Repairs were made to the bridge in 1988 with money from the state.
 In 1994, the need to replace the bridge resulted in a state and federal promise of $20 million, but this was rejected by the Connecticut Department of Transportation in 1995.

 The bridge caught fire on June 16, 1996, when a cigarette butt or match ignited the wooden structure.
 The fire began around 2:20 p.m. and burned for over three hours.
-The bridge was raised to an open position; but the fire badly charred a 200 ft section of the bridge.
+The bridge was rotated to an open position; but the fire badly charred a 200 ft section of the bridge.
 The bridge and Pleasure Beach was then closed.
 Estimates of the cost of constructing a new bridge or causeway varies between $9 million to $26 million.